space-concordia-robotics/robotics-prototype/README.md

 Note: I didn't look into adding libraries yet but I'm pretty sure you want to place them in the platformio/lib folder.
 See [platformio lib help page](http://docs.platformio.org/en/latest/userguide/lib/index.html) to learn more

 ### Systemd services

 [This link](https://gist.github.com/pdp7/d4770a6ba17e666848796bf5cfd0caee) explains how to setup a systemd service in steps.

+The systemd service files are versioned under `robot/rover/systemd`.

 #### Ethernet config service